-The Lake Illawarra Coastal Management Program (CMP) has been prepared in partnership by Wollongong City Council, Shellharbour City Council and DPIE, with funding provided under the NSW Government's Coastal and Estuary Grants Program.
-The CMP has been adopted by both councils and has been submitted to the NSW Government for certification and is currently being assessed.
-The CMP outlines the strategic aims for managing Lake Illawarra and includes prioritised actions for managing specific threats to estuary health.
+The Lake Illawarra Coastal Management Program (CMP), developed in partnership with Wollongong City Council, Shellharbour City Council and DPIE, was adopted by both councils and certified by the NSW Government in November 2020.
+The CMP outlines the strategic aims for managing Lake Illawarra and includes actions for managing specific threats to estuary health.
 In recognition of land-use pressures and threats, and in response to the values held by the community, water quality is a key consideration within the CMP.
-Water quality management actions within the CMP relate to stormwater infrastructure improvements, restoring and maintaining riparian corridors and coastal wetlands. strategic land-use planning, and water quality monitoring.
+Water quality management actions within the CMP relate to stormwater infrastructure improvements, restoring and maintaining riparian corridors and coastal wetlands, strategic land-use planning, and water quality monitoring.